learninguser/notes/Day56.md

   - Create a new container
 - How to handle configs and secrets?
   - No environment to store secrets and configs
+- What if we have multiple host running with containers? i.e. how can they communicate with them?

 ## Container Orchestration

+- To overcome above disadvantages, we can use an orchestrator
 - We need to someone to give instructions to the container based on the live traffic
 - E.g. a manager at a company who handles different teams and instructs each team what should they work on i.e. distributes work to the corresponding teams for a better productivity and manages us
 - Similarly we need some orchestration tool to monitor the containers or give instructions at runtime based on the live traffic